Children of Madagascar

 Over the past five years, Small Steps for Africa has funded projects with Children of Madagascar/Ankizy Gasy (www.childrenofmadagascar.com), a small organisation based in the village of Ambohidratimo, near the capital Antananarivo.
 They work in a number of areas, but their main aim is provide an education to poor, rural families, as well as helping with school and home building programmes and providing nutritional aid.

-We have facilitated the sponsorship of over 20 children by generous supporters in the UK, as well as contributing to the construction of a new sixth form college, a breakfast programme and medical costs for children in the programme.
+We have facilitated the sponsorship of 30 children by generous supporters in the UK, as well as contributing to the construction of a new sixth form college, a breakfast programme and medical costs for children in the programme.

 Akany Avoko Faravohitra